STUPD: A Synthetic Dataset for Spatial and Temporal Relation Reasoning

 In recent years, image-based datasets have attempted to present spatial relationships through simple 2D object interactions~\cite{Spatialsense, VisualGenome, VRD}.
 However, 2D interactions restrict the scope of distinguishable visual relations.
-Synthetically generated datasets are becoming increasing popular as a way to bridge the information gap in image datasets through 3D spatial relations~\cite{CLEVR, Liu2021}.
-An example is the CLEVR dataset~\cite{CLEVR} which consists of synthetic images with objects arranged in various configurations to promote generalization and systematic reasoning.
+Synthetic datasets have proved to be useful for many use cases, and are becoming increasingly popular as a way to bridge the information gap in image datasets through 3D spatial information~\cite{CLEVR, Liu2021}.
+An example is CLEVR~\cite{CLEVR}, which consists of synthetic images with objects arranged in various configurations to promote systematic spatial reasoning.

 However, synthetic datasets in this domain do not provide three-dimensional information about object location or orientation, rendering the perceptual input provided as effectively two-dimensional.
-Some works such as Goyal et al~\cite{Rel3d} provide annotated synthetic 3D scenes.
+Some works such as \cite{Rel3d} provide annotated synthetic 3D scenes.
 This allows models to better understand object interactions and distinguish between subtle visual relations such as impact and contact.

-A common theme across different visual relation datasets is to mix complex actions and prepositional relations~\cite{somethingsomething}.
-For instance, in the Action Genome dataset~\cite{ActionGenome}, the action ``sitting'' and preposition ``on'' is combined into a single dynamic relation ``sitting on a sofa''.
-However, actions themselves require a fundamental understanding of spatial relations, as put forth by Hua et al.~\cite{actionsarerelationchains}, who argue that actions can be decomposed into chains of consecutive spatial relations between objects.
-Hence, relation understanding tasks should sit at the root of all other tasks that involve understanding more complex spatio-temporal relationships.
-Similarly, many datasets~\cite{SceneGraphs, VSR} present a larger number of spatial relations, which are overlapping in meaning.
-For example, ``below'' and ``beneath'', or ``adjacent to'' and ``beside''.
-Both pairs includes different prepositions but are essentially describing the same preposition sense.
-Hence, the mixing of spatial relations with similar meanings results in redundant representations.
+A common theme across different visual relation datasets is to compound prepositional relations with other complex actions~\cite{somethingsomething}.
+For instance, in the Action Genome dataset~\cite{ActionGenome}, the action ``sitting'' and the preposition ``on'' are combined into a single relation ``sitting on a sofa''.
+However, as argued by \cite{actionsarerelationchains}, such actions themselves require a more fundamental understanding of spatial relations, for which decomposition into chains of spatial relations is important.
+Hence, relation understanding tasks should sit at the root of all other complex tasks.
+Many datasets~\cite{SceneGraphs, VSR} present a large number of spatial relations, with many overlapping meanings (such as \textit{( ``below'', ``beneath'')}, or \textit{(``adjacent to'', ``beside'')}.
+Both pairs are essentially describing the same preposition sense.
+Hence, the mixing of spatial relations with similar meanings results in redundancy.